-Session One: A New Approach to Counter-Radicalization
+Session 1: A New Approach to Counter-Radicalization

 Pauline Neville-Jones discussed with James M. Lindsay common problems Western countries face with countering Islamic radicalization and the need to reinforce the idea that democratic freedoms and Islam are companions and not opponents.

-Session Two: Intelligence and Counter-Radicalization
+Session 2: Intelligence and Counter-Radicalization

 Charles Allen, William J. Bratton, and Peter Clarke compared and contrasted the linkages between intelligence and law enforcement in the U.S. and the U.K., and generally discussed with Dina Temple-Raston c how violent extremism has changed the business of intelligence

 Session 3: Community Partnerships to Counter Violent Extremism

 Jane Holl Lute provided a U.S. administration perspective on efforts to disrupt violent extremism and discussed with Bruce Hoffman best practices in counter radicalization in the United States and the United Kingdom.

 Session 4: "Reaching Out” – Promoting Community Engagement